satish-shrestha-4u/Eniac_Magist_Business_Analysis_Project/images/README.md

-# Images
+# LMS Screenshots

-This folder contains supporting images for the project, such as ER diagrams, screenshots, and visuals used in the README or presentation.
+This folder contains screenshots from the WBS Coding School LMS pages related to the Eniac and Magist business case study.

+These screenshots provide project context, including the company background, database context, and project requirements.